jeff4/bionotes.github.io/_comp/gvu.md

 * At [27:55](https://youtu.be/VeNfHj6MhgA?si=_J4d23dyk2pk0sk6&t=1675), talks about implementing first using the Options API.
 Later, he will implement the same application using the newer Composition API to show the differences.
 * At [29:25](https://youtu.be/VeNfHj6MhgA?si=eEHPIpcYVubNWpIx&t=1765), Brad explains **vue-directives** such as `v-if` which can be placed in the `html/template` section.
 	* example with `v-else` and `v-else-if`.
+* Up to 32:12.
+Had a minor issue with CSS that was resolved with this [phind answer](https://www.phind.com/search?cache=jf8p1m1nk3zrbbjo08p3hfhz).
+* Note, this has all been in the context of Options API using Traversy's 3 hour crash course.

 ## More on Section 4